BeauJoh/thesis/source/11-chapter-3-ode.md

 \end{equation}

 Using this equation, we can determine the largest problem size that will fit in each level of cache.
-The tiny problem size is defined to have 256 points and 30 features; from Equation \ref{eq:kmeans_size} the total size of the main arrays is \SI{31.5}{\kibi\byte}, slightly smaller than the \SI{32}{\kibi\byte} L1 cache.
+The tiny problem size is defined to have 256 points and 30 features; from Equation \ref{eq:kmeans_size}, the total size of the main arrays is \SI{31.5}{\kibi\byte}, slightly smaller than the \SI{32}{\kibi\byte} L1 cache.
 The number of points is increased for each larger problem size to ensure that the main arrays fit within the lower levels of the cache hierarchy, measuring the total execution time and respective caching events.
 The **tiny**, **small** and **medium** problem sizes in the first row of Table \ref{tab:problem_sizes} correspond to L1, L2 and L3 cache respectively.
 The **large** problem size is at least four times the size of the last-level cache -- in the case of the Skylake, at least \SI{32}{\mebi\byte} -- to ensure that data are transferred between main memory and cache.

 For brevity, cache miss results are not presented in this chapter but were used to verify the selection of suitable problem sizes for each benchmark.
-The procedure to select problem size parameters is specific to each benchmark, but follows a similar approach to k-means.
+The procedure to select problem size parameters is specific to each benchmark but follows a similar approach to k-means.

 ### lud, fft, srad, crc, nw
 The LU-Decomposition `lud`, Fast Fourier Transform `fft`, Speckle Reducing Anisotropic Diffusion `srad`, Cyclic Redundancy Check `crc` and Needleman-Wunsch `nw` benchmarks did not require additional data sets.
 Where necessary these benchmarks were modified to generate the correct solution and run on modern architectures.
-Correctness was examined either by directly comparing outputs against a serial implementation of the codes (where one was available), or by adding utilities to compare norms between the experimental outputs.
+Correctness was examined either by directly comparing outputs against a serial implementation of the codes (where one was available) or by adding utilities to compare norms between the experimental outputs.

 ### dwt
 Two-Dimensional Discrete Wavelet Transform is commonly used in image compression.
-It has been extended to support loading of Portable PixMap (.ppm) and Portable GrayMap (.pgm) image format, and storing Portable GrayMap images of the resulting DWT coefficients in a visual tiled fashion.
+It has been extended to support loading of Portable PixMap (.ppm) and Portable GrayMap (.pgm) image format and storing Portable GrayMap images of the resulting DWT coefficients in a visual tiled fashion.
 The input image dataset for various problem sizes was generated by using the resize capabilities of the ImageMagick application.
 The original gum leaf image is the large sample size has the ratio of $3648 \times 2736$ pixels and was down-sampled to  $80 \times 60$.